 With expert Baker on board, perhaps we’d get sensible and timely decisions about safety.

-PETA, PETA Asia, and our other affiliates have done the research, and we know that preventing future zoonotic diseases cannot be achieved by feebly halting the sale of only live mammals at food markets.
+PETA, PETA Asia, and other PETA entities have done the research, and we know that preventing future zoonotic diseases cannot be achieved by feebly halting the sale of only live mammals at food markets.
 Did avian flu teach the world nothing?
 It’s not just mammals, and it’s not just food markets—sales of birds, reptiles, and fish; fur and exotic-skins farms; and roadside zoos all risk the possibility—no, make that the probability—of spawning the next pandemic.

 So long as live-animal markets are open and operating, animals suffer and no one is safe.